 When you sign up, they give you a $5 signup bonus (one of the best ways to get quick money as well!)

 The web-based rewards company makes video-watching enjoyable by adding an entire video component.

-There you can watch celebrity videos, watch entire playlists, news and it tells you how long a playlist is going to be ahead of time.
+There you can watch celebrity videos, entire playlists, and the news, and it tells you how long a playlist is going to be ahead of time.

-You could get paid to watch movie trailers and make up to $200/per month.
+You could get paid to watch movie trailers and earn up to $200/per month.

-You could also use QuickRewards for the same idea – you get paid to watch movie trailers, videos and play games.
-And there’s the $5 sign-up bonus as well.
+You could also use QuickRewards for the same idea – you get paid to watch movie trailers and videos, as well as play games.
+And there’s the $5 signup bonus as well.

 10. Categorize shows for Netflix

 If you want to get paid to watch Netflix, you can do so by signing up as a “movie tagger.”
 Most of us have a Netflix account (or know someone who does), so making money as a Netflix tagger is a great way to spend even more time on Netflix and get paid for it!